kali-linex/linex/Documentation/scheduler/sched-design-CFS.rst

 ============

-CFS stands for "Completely Fair Scheduler," and is the new "desktop" process scheduler implemented by Ingo Molnar and merged in Linux 2.6.23.
+CFS stands for "Completely Fair Scheduler," and is the new "desktop" process scheduler implemented by Ingo Molnar and merged in Linex 2.6.23.
 It is the replacement for the previous vanilla scheduler's SCHED_OTHER interactivity code.